-This no-cook divinity recipe takes the guess work (and candy thermometer!) out of making the classic Christmas candy.
+This Easy No-Cook Divinity Candy recipe takes the guess work (and candy thermometer!) out of making the classic Christmas candy.

 This year’s advent of treats has an unintentional theme: Retro Sweets!
 It’s a result of my recent thrift store find of someone’s recipe box from 1950.
 I can’t believe such a thing was given away and not passed down to family, but their trash is certainly my treasure.

 Inside that box I found this recipe.
 It’s a hack for classic divinity and much less finicky than the original recipe.
 Classic (cooked) divinity will be adversely affected by humidity and weather conditions, but this candy held up just fine even though I made it on a rainy day.

 The magic ingredient in this recipe is a box of dry frosting mix.
 The product made by Betty Crocker has been on American grocery store shelves for decades, and I had no problem locating it at my neighborhood grocery store.

 I decided to splurge and use the seeds from 1/2 a vanilla bean in this recipe, because the specks look so pretty in the pristine white candy.
 Pipe the candy in swirls using a decorator piping tip, or portion using two spoons.

 Plan ahead, because even though the candies take just minutes to whip up, they need to dry (uncovered) for about 24 hours.
 The larger you pipe the candies, the longer they’ll need to dry.

 For quickest setting, keep them on the small side so they will dry evenly.
 Aim for about the size of a large gumball.

 After a few hours the tops of the candies will be dry to the touch.
 Flip them over so the bottoms can dry also.